Takesato Station: Platforms

-Adjacent stations

 History

 Takesato Station opened on 20 December 1899.
 It was relocated to its present location in 1913, and the current station building was completed in 1967.
 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Takesato Station becoming "TS-25".

 Passenger statistics

-In fiscal 2019, the station was used by an average of 15,804 passengers daily.
+In fiscal 2024, the station was used by an average of 7,135 passengers daily (boarding passengers only).